Baptism

 What is the process for Infant Baptism?

-CLASS & ELDER MEETING
+BAPTISM CLASS & ELDER MEETING

 Believer Baptism